 Use Markdown within Zettelstore

-If you are customized to use Markdown as your markup language, you can configure Zettelstore to support your decision.
-Zettelstore supports the CommonMark dialect of Markdown.
+If you prefer Markdown as your markup language, you can configure Zettelstore accordingly.
+Zettelstore supports the CommonMark dialect of Markdown, as well as an extended dialect, Extended CommonMark.

 Use Markdown as the default markup language of Zettelstore

-Update the New Zettel template (and other relevant template zettel) by setting the syntax value to md or markdown.
-Whether to use md or markdown is not just a matter to taste.
-It also depends on the value of zettel-file-syntax and, to some degree, on the value of yaml-header.
+Update the New Zettel template (and other relevant template zettel) by setting the syntax value to “md”, “markdown”, “commonmark”, “cmark”, “emark”.
+Whether to use “md” or “markdown” is not just a matter of taste.
+The same applies for “commonmark” / “cmark”.
+It also depends on the value of zettel-file-syntax and, to some extent, on the value of yaml-header.

 If you set yaml-header to true, then new content is always stored in a file with the extension .zettel.